Partners

 CARE International in Papua New Guinea is an international humanitarian aid organisation fighting global poverty, with a special focus on empowering women and girls to bring lasting change to their communities.
 CARE International has implemented development and humanitarian assistance projects in Papua New Guinea since 1989.
 In 2006, CARE established a permanent country presence in PNG with the establishment of a Country Office in Goroka, Eastern Highlands Province, thereby strengthening local management and support to CARE’s in-country operations.
 In 2008 CARE International in PNG established operations in the Autonomous Region of Bougainville (ARB).
 CARE International in PNG is guided by the vision, values, mission and core values and programming principles of CARE International and receives management support through CARE International Member, CARE Australia. https://www.care.org.au/who-we-are/mission-vision/

-Cocoa and Coconut Institute Limited (CCI) is the national research organisation and extension provider for cocoa and copra in PNG.
-CCI’s main research areas are in crop breeding, plant pathology, entomology, agronomy and farming systems and smallholder studies.
+Cocoa Board of Papua New Guinea (CBPNG) is the national research organisation and extension provider for cocoa in PNG.
+CBPNG’s main research areas are in crop breeding, plant pathology, entomology, agronomy, farming systems and smallholder studies.

 Coffee Industry Corporation (CIC) provides both leadership and services to the PNG coffee industry.
 CIC exists to support the development of the nation’s multi-million kina coffee industry, to maximize financial returns to all players in the industry within Papua New Guinea and ultimately to achieve the government’s socio economic goals. https://www.cic.org.pg/